Southwestern Public Health issues cold weather alerts when Environment Canada forecasts an air temperature below -15˚C or a wind chill below -20˚C.

 Those most vulnerable to the effects of the cold include older adults, infants and young children, outdoor workers, those who like outdoor sports such as skiing and hiking, and homeless persons and others who do not have shelter, proper clothing or food.

-During periods where Southwestern Public Health issues Extreme Cold Alerts, warming centres in St. Thomas and Elgin County are opened to the general public.
+During periods where Southwestern Public Health issues Extreme Cold Alerts, please contact one of the following locations for more information.